datadesk/baker-example-page-template/README.md

 # Documentation

 With a little configuration, you can use this template to easily publish a page.
-With a little customization, you can make it look anyway you'd like.
+With a little customization, you can make it look any way you'd like.
 This guide will introduce you to the basics.

 ## Table of Contents